 Start by conducting keyword research to align your feature offering with a keyword.
 You should back this up by gathering customer feedback and creating detailed customer profiles.
 This will help you create feature pages that generate audience engagement and align with the pain points and interests of your customers.

-Once you’ve conducted the research you can start designing a long-form sales page.
+Once you’ve conducted the research, you can start designing a long-form sales page.
 Your sales page should clearly describe the benefits of your feature, social proof, and an FAQ section.

-Dropbox is a prime example of a SaaS company utilizing feature marketing.
+Dropbox is a prime example of a SaaS company using feature marketing.
 Every feature of its product has a web page.
 The screenshot below shows how a user can see all the key features of the product in the menu:

 You can click on the different pages to learn more about product features.